Meet Angela Lee, ONE Championship Titleist and Asian MMA's Biggest Star

 Angela Lee retains the ONE atomweight title with a decision win over Mei Yamaguchi.
 First fight for Lee since a potentially career-threatening car accident.
 She seems thrilled, relieved and emotional.
 Lee, who is the face of ONE, IMO, is now 9-0.

 But true champions seek challenges.
-At just 22, Lee will step up and seek her biggest challenge to date in an attempt at history.
+At just 22, Lee will step up for her biggest challenge to date in an attempt at history.

 The Bid for History

-Lee decided to move up to 125-pounds and challenge strawweight champion Jihnan Xiong for her title in a bid to become a double-champion.
-Originally slated for November, Lee had to bow out of the proposed fight due to a back injury per MMAJunkie.com's Fernanda Prates.
+Lee decided to move up to 125 pounds and challenge strawweight champion Xiong Jing Nan for her title in a bid to become a double champion.
+Originally slated for November, Lee had to bow out of the proposed fight due to a back injury, per MMAJunkie.com's Fernanda Prates.

 Xiong is bigger, stronger and has multiple knockouts on her 13-1 record.
 The 31-year-old is in her athletic prime, and shutting down the hype of Angela Lee would only bolster her stock.
 It would also be the biggest victory in Chinese MMA history-making "The Panda" a marketable star throughout Asia.

 ONE Championship is not gifting their most recognizable talent an easy fight.
 It is a true champion vs. champion showdown that carries more significant risks for the challenger than the champion.
-This is the kind of fight legacies are built upon and Lee is hoping for stake her claim as one of the very best fighters, pound-for-pound, in the world.
+This is the kind of fight legacies are built upon, and Lee is hoping to stake her claim as one of the best fighters, pound-for-pound, in the world.

 The Future